COVID19 Foster updates

 When you become a foster parent, Born Free will provide the monthly heartworm and flea/tick preventive meds as well as all the vet care.
 The vet care would be with the vet clinics the shelter does business with.
 The shelter will also provide the dog food.
 The foster mom/dad will socialize and take care of our dog.
 They will also coordinate the “meet and greet” with anyone interested in meeting our dog for adoption.
 This can be done at a local park or at the shelter.

-Once you’ve filled this foster application and visit the shelter, we will review the application and talk to the potential foster at the shelter to see which dog will match their lifestyle.
+Once you’ve filled this printable foster application or this online application and visit the shelter, we will review the application and talk to the potential foster at the shelter to see which dog will match their lifestyle.
 Once they take a dog, we ask for them to follow up with us with many pictures to promote the dogs on social media and send us profile descriptions.

 Please email your foster application to email@example.com